Solutions · Industry

 Where we draw the line

-We do not deploy generative AI that produces assessment content for students or that interacts with under-18 users without explicit institutional governance — staff-facing tooling only.
+We do not deploy generative AI that produces assessment content for students or interacts with under-18 users without explicit institutional governance.
+Staff-facing tooling only.

 Talk to us about a education engagement

-A 30-minute call to scope where generative AI actually moves the curve in your education environment.
+A 30-minute call to scope where generative AI moves the curve in your education environment.
+A senior engineer is on the first call.

 Book strategy call